 Nutri-Pet Nupro All Natural Supplement

 In one very large pot, place the following items: sweet potato, carrots, broccoli, peas, chickpeas, chicken breasts, eggs, and 6 cups of water.
+The water should be at about the same level as the food items, or a bit over.
 Cook on medium heat.
 The chicken should be cooked through, with the vegetables soft to the touch when done.

-Mix everything together with the rice.
+Mix everything together.
 Since Marcelo is a very small dog (4lbs) with few teeth, we use an emersion blender or large spoon to mix everything together very well and get rid of chunks.
 If your dog is larger and can handle bigger pieces, this isn’t necessary.

 When everything has cooled, it’s scooped into tupperware that we keep in the freezer.
 Defrost as needed and store in the refrigerator.
 This recipe lasts our two dogs about two weeks.